ideacreation/react-native-barcodescanner/README.md

 A barcode scanner component for react native android.
 The library uses https://github.com/zxing/zxing to decode the barcodes.
 For iOS you can use https://github.com/lwansbrough/react-native-camera.

-### Version 3.0.0

-With version 3.0.0 react-native-barcodescanner doesn't depend anymore on https://github.com/dm77/barcodescanner, but directly on https://github.com/zxing/zxing.
-The code is still heavily influenced by it but simplified for our use case.
-The viewfinder is rendered in javascript and not anymore directly in java.

 ### React Native dependencies

 - Version 0.1.4 for React Native <=0.18